detailyang/nginx-location-match-visible/README.md

   it translate nginx c code to js code by manual

 * Render nginx match process:
-  now render the process is deal with by canvas api, it could be implmented better actually.
+  now render the process is deal with by canvas api, it could be implemented better actually.

 The code of this project is a little dirty but workaround.
 It's enough to help guys to know how to work when nginx match location.